-AND WHEREAS, in order to ensure that the proposals submitted by the schools for fee increase are justified or not, this Directorate has deployed teams of Chartered Accountants at HQ level who has evaluated the fee increase proposals of the school very carefully in accordance with the provisions of the DSEA, 1973, the DSER, 1973 and other orders/ circulars issued from time to time by this Directorate for fee regulation.
+AND WHEREAS, in order to examine the proposals submitted by the schools for fee increase for justifiability or not, the DoE has deployed teams of Chartered Accountants at HO level who has evaluated the fee increase proposals of the School very carefully in accordance with the provisions of the DSEAR, 1973, and other Orders/ Circulars issued from time to time by the DoE.

-AND WHEREAS, in the process of examination of fee hike proposal filed by Plato Public School (School ID-1002274), I.P.
-Extension (Near Meena Apartments), Patparganj, Delhi-110092 for the academic session 2018-2019, necessary records and explanations were called from the school through email.
-Further, school was also provided an opportunity of being heard on 20 Nov 2018 at 11:30 AM to present its justifications/ clarifications on fee increase proposal including audited financial statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.

-AND WHEREAS, the school did not submit its compliance report towards order No. F.DE.15(592)/PSB/2018/30054-59 dated 30 Nov 2018 issued by the Directorate of Education to the school post evaluation of the fee increase proposal for FY 2017-2018.
-During the personal hearing, the school informed that it did not prepare any compliance report for submission to the Directorate on account of which no written representation has been received by Directorate towards status of compliances by the school.
+AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2019-20, necessary records and explanations were also called from the school through email.
+Further, the School was also provided an opportunity of being heard on 20.11.2018 at 11.30 AM to present its justifications/ clarifications on fee increase proposal including audited financial statements.
+Based on discussions, the School was further asked to submit necessary documents and clarification on various issues were noted.
+The school did not submit the compliance report towards Order No. F.DE.15(592)/PSB/2018/30054-59 dated 30.11.2018 issued for academic session 2017-18.
+During the personal hearing, the school informed that it did not prepare any compliance report for submission to the DoE on account of which no written representation has been received by DoE towards status of compliances by the school.

-AND WHEREAS, the reply of the school, documents uploaded on the web portal for fee increase and all subsequent documents submitted by the school were thoroughly evaluated and key findings noted are as under:
+AND WHEREAS, the response of the school along with documents uploaded on the web portal for fee increase, and subsequent documents submitted by the school, were evaluated by the team of Chartered Accountants, the key findings noted are as under:

-A. Financial Discrepancies
+A. Financial Observations

-1. As per direction no. 2 included in the Public Notice dated 4 May 1997, "it is the responsibility of the society who has established the school to raise such funds from their own sources or the sole property of the other associations because the immovable property of the school becomes dated 30 Oct 1998 in the case of Delhi Abibhavak Mahasangh concluded that "The tuition fee cannot be fixed to recover capital expenditure to be incurred on the properties of the society."
-Also, Clause (vii) (c) of Order No. F.DE/15/Act/2K/243/ KKK/883-1982 dated 10 Feb 2005 financial fee structure."
+1. As per direction no. 2 included in the Public Notice dated 4 May 1997, "it is the responsibility of the society who has established the school to raise such funds from their own sources or donations from the other associations because the immovable property of the school becomes the sole property of the society".
+Additionally, Hon'ble High Court of Delhi in its judgement dated 30 Oct 1998 in the case of Delhi Abibhavak Mahasangh concluded that "The tuition fee cannot be fixed to recover capital expenditure to be incurred on the properties of the society."
+Also, Clause (vii) (c) of Order No. F.DE/15/Act/2K/243/ KKK/883-1982 dated 10 Feb 2005 issued by this Directorate states "Capital expenditure cannot constitute a component of the financial fee structure."